turingschool/curriculum/tutorials/models/validations.markdown

 ### `validates_format_of`

 The `validates_format_of` method is the Swiss Army knife of validations.
-It takes attempts to match the input against a regular expression, so anything you can write in a regex you can check with this validator.
+It attempts to match the input against a regular expression, so anything you can write in a regex you can check with this validator.

-I always like to share Jamie Zawinski's quote when talking about this topic: "Some people, when confronted with a problem, think "I know, I'll use regular expressions."
+I always like to share Jamie Zawinski's quote when talking about this topic: "Some people, when confronted with a problem, think 'I know, I'll use regular expressions.'
 Now they have two problems." (http://en.wikiquote.org/wiki/Jamie_Zawinski)

 But if you're comfortable and capable with regular expressions, have at it!